CO₂ Breathing Emission Calculator

 - Install and maintain a ventilation system that will bring in fresh outdoor air.
 The CO₂ particles will dilute in this air keeping a low CO₂ concentration.

 - If you don't want to invest in expensive systems, you can ventilate your home manually by opening a window.
 Do it for 10 - 15 minutes, and the CO₂ levels will be drastically lower.
 This is especially important when you cook, light candles or a fireplace (open flame consumes O₂ and produces CO₂).
 It is also a good idea to open a window or at least a bedroom door while sleeping.
-Scientists have shown the fresh air will help you sleep better.
+Scientists the fresh air will help you sleep better.

 - Smoke outside or open a window to prevent smoke from seeping back indoors.